 - Take a screw driver and set the low pressure gage to about 30 psi.
 Turn the gas out valve on the regulator to the off position.
 Connect the pin lock or ball lock fitting to the proper valve on the Cornelius keg.

 - Turn the valve quickly to the on position.
 This will help seal the cap to the corny keg.
-Check the valve stems and cap for any possible leaks with a soapy water solution or glass cleaner.
+Check the valve stems and cap for any possible leaks with sanitizer solution.
 Look for bubbles to appear around these places especially around the cap.

 - If you see any bubbles remove the gas line to the Cornelius keg and drain the pressure in the keg by pushing down on the center of the gas (IN) stem with a small screw driver or a pocket knife to relieve the pressure.
 Adjust the cap by breaking it loose with the palm of your hand or a rubber mallet.
 Re-center the cap.
 At the same time pull up on the cap while locking it in place with the safety locking bar.
 Repeat step 4 after you reseal the cap on the Cornelius keg.

 - After the cap is sealed leave the pressure on @ 30 psi.
 Sit down in a chair, lay the keg across your knees and rock it back and forth for about 5 – 7 minutes.
-This will help the Co2 to absorb into the beer at fast rate by creating more surface area for the Co2 to come in contact with.
-Disconnect the Co2 form the keg.
+This will help the CO2 absorb into the beer at fast rate by creating more surface area for the CO2 to come in contact with.
+Disconnect the CO2 from the keg.

 If this is your first time carbonating a Cornelius Keg or if you have tried before with less than satisfactory results, give this method a try.
 Like I’ve said before, many of the techniques you read about in home brewing are more art than science.
 This method has worked well for me, but don’t be afraid to try different things.